 Use Zippia's Salary Calculator to see how your pay matches up.

-Some places are better than others when it comes to starting a career as a priest.
-The best states for people in this position are Wisconsin, Nebraska, South Dakota, and Indiana.
-Priests make the most in Wisconsin with an average salary of $88,879.
-Whereas in Nebraska and South Dakota, they would average $83,417 and $83,261, respectively.
-While priests would only make an average of $82,388 in Indiana, you would still make more there than in the rest of the country.
+Some places are better than others when it comes to starting a career as a Priest.
+The best states for people in this position are California, Washington, Oregon, and Idaho.
+Priests make the most in California with an average salary of $101,092.
+Whereas in Washington and Oregon, they would average $99,278 and $91,306, respectively.
+While Priests would only make an average of $83,943 in Idaho, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.